 Bitcoin is deflationary, meaning that mined coins are finite.
 Once miners unearth 21 million coins, that will be the total number of Bitcoins that will ever exist.
-But due to lost and forgotten wallets, active Bitcoins will be far lower than that.
+But due to lost and forgotten Bitcoin wallets, active Bitcoins will be far lower than that.

 On the 30th March 2015, Bitcoin reached the total circulation amount of 14 million coins.
 There is now two thirds of the total amount of Bitcoins mined that there ever will be in existence.
-From this we may predict that there will be a rising price in bitcoin due to scarcity, over the long term, as the bounty for miners will be halved to 12.5 BTC per block next year.
+From this we may predict that there will be a rising price in bitcoin due to scarcity, over the long term, as the bounty for Bitcoin mining will be halved to 12.5 BTC per block next year.

 According to The Genesis Block 10% of Bitcoins haven’t been active since 2012, and a substantial 35% haven’t been spent since 2011.
 This second number is most likely to consist of lost coins.